adiwg/mdEditor-doc/publish/how-to-publish.md

 * Items listed at the root level in the publishing outline don't have a parentID that correspond with a record loaded in mdEditor \(Note: you could have other parent IDs identified in those records, but those records aren't loaded in mdEditor\)

--You can drag and drop records to establish the parent-child relationship, eliminating the need to establish the relationship in ScienceBase.
+You can drag and drop records to establish the parent-child relationship, eliminating the need to establish the relationship in ScienceBase.
 This will also allow you to move items around \(e.g., move a product from one project to another\) and have that change be reflected on ScienceBase.
 Remember, this is only about parent-child relationships on ScienceBase, not about project-product associations.

 > ![](/assets/note_small.png)
 >
-> -If you move a product under a different project, it will update that product’s parent ID.
+> If you move a product under a different project, it will update that product’s parent ID.
 >
-> -Parent IDs established through the relationships in the publishing outline will overwrite existing parent IDs in the metadata.
+> Parent IDs established through the relationships in the publishing outline will overwrite existing parent IDs in the metadata.
 >
-> -Dragging and dropping a record onto the ScienceBase header at the top will set that record’s parent ID to the default parent ID you identified in settings.
+> Dragging and dropping a record onto the ScienceBase header at the top will set that record’s parent ID to the default parent ID you identified in settings.
 >
-> -If you have existing parent IDs in your metadata \(and want to keep them as is\), **do not** drag and drop those records onto the ScienceBase header-- this will erase the existing parent ID and insert what you have set as the default parent identifier.
+> If you have existing parent IDs in your metadata \(and want to keep them as is\), **do not** drag and drop those records onto the ScienceBase header-- this will erase the existing parent ID and insert what you have set as the default parent identifier.
->

 > ![](/assets/best_practice_small.png)**Best practice: **If you have projects and associated products, make sure you have them in mdEditor at the same time and manage them at the same time.

 ---